 War Diaries of the 14th (King’s) Hussars

+A war diary was written by an officer of a unit and recorded its location and activities.
+They are the most important documents to view if you’d like to research a unit of the British Army during the First World War.
 There are four war diaries for the 14th Hussars and all have been digitized by the National Archives.
 To download the war diaries for a small fee click on the blue links below.
-I have transcribed some of the entries from January 1917 at the bottom of the page.
+I have transcribed the entries from January 1917 at the bottom of the page.

 - Date: 28 October 1915 – 31 December 1916

 - 6th Indian Cavalry Brigade